1. create an instance. it comes back running.

 Building with an AI coding agent

-Point your coding agent at the machine-readable API map and it can scaffold a working client:
+Point your coding agent at the full documentation in one file and it can scaffold a working client: